Garland Stancil in 2009

 Garland talked to his Pa as soon as they returned home.
 Harvey told Garland that someone had messed up his dogs.
 Garland replayed details of everything that had happened in the last few days.
 He had spent the night before with Grover Eason, over at the Nevel Stancil Place.
 They had gone hunting.
 When they returned Garland recalled that Grover had cut a chip from a tree and then left to check on Garland's dogs.
 The dogs were staying in the pack house.
 The next night is when the dogs quit hunting.
 Garland sought a solution.

 Harvey had a plan.
 He told Garland that he must boil water with two dimes in it.
-He must them split each dog's head, put the dime in, with the face, facing out, then sew up the heads and let them heal.
+He must then split each dog's head, put the dime in, with the face, facing out, then sew up the heads and let them heal.
 It took about five days for the dogs to heal.
 Garland took his dogs out hunting and they treed a possum.
 The cure worked.

 Garland and Bill Edwards enjoyed fox hunting together.
 There were some good places near Raines Cross Roads.
 Bill was the grandson of Garland's Uncle Josiah.

 One season Garland farmed some for Kermit (John Archer's son).
-He use Kermit's small mule and plowed all the cotton.
+He used Kermit's small mule and plowed all the cotton.
 He recalled an old rail car left on the railroad tracks that ran by John Archer's farm.
 It was on the edge of the yard.

 Garland was dating Doris Narron before he enlisted in the Army on 12 Oct 1942 at Fort Bragg, NC.
 Garland had completed one year of high school.
 His civil occupation was listed as automobile service man.
 His height was listed as 5 foot, 8 inches and weight was 126 pounds.